jackyzyb/AutoFedGP/README.md

 `pip install -r requirements.txt`

+For the synthetic experiment used in the paper, please refer to [synthetic_exp](https://github.com/jackyzyb/AutoFedGP/tree/main/synthetic_exp).

 ## FedDA and FedGP
 We provide scripts to run *FedDA* and *FedGP* experiments, for both the non-iid and domainbed datasets.
 One can run `run_fedda_0.5.sh` and `run_fedgp_0.5.sh` in `scripts/noniid_exp` and `scripts/domainbed_exp` folders.